 - Every circumstance is different – the individual’s circumstances and motivation need to be taken into account (see next point).

-- Extenuating circumstances e.g. domestic abuse cases, homeless person stealing food
+- Extenuating circumstances e.g. domestic abuse cases, a homeless person stealing food

-- Consequences of NOT doing this – harsh punishments can force people into poverty and into committing further crimes e.g. if a delivery driver lost their driving licence, they wouldn’t be able to earn a living.
+- Consequences of NOT doing this – harsh punishments can force people into poverty and into committing further crimes.

-- Subjective decisions may lead to unfair judgements.
+- Subjective decisions may lead to unfair judgments.

 2. Decide which opinion you agree with